thegetty/cultural-heritage-mass-atrocities/content/part_2.md/14_assomo.md

 ---
-title: Cultural Heritage at Risk in Mali: The Destruction of Timbuktu’s Mausoleums of Saints
+title: "Cultural Heritage at Risk in Mali: The Destruction of Timbuktu’s Mausoleums of Saints"
-short_title: Cultural Heritage at Risk in Mali
+short_title: "Cultural Heritage at Risk in Mali"
 label: 14.
 weight: 28
 type: essay